ldcas-uc3m/CA-Project1/README.md

 Object position in the 3D space (with coordinates in floating point double precision), must be generated following a random distribution with the seed that has been provided as program argument.
 * A single pseudo-random number generator engine must be used for all distributions.
 It must be a 64 bits Mersenne-Twister generator (``std::mt19937_64``).
 This engine will be initiated with a random seed received as a parameter by the program.
 Information is available at https://en.cppreference.com/w/cpp/numeric/random/mersenne_twister_engine.
 * All position values will be generated using a uniform distribution with lower bound equal to 0 and upper bound equal to size_enclosure, using an object of type ``uniform_real_distribution``.
 Information is available at https://en.cppreference.com/w/cpp/numeric/random/uniform_real_distribution.
-* All mass values will be generated using a normal distribution with mean equal to 1e21 and standard deviation equal to 1e15.
+* All mass values will be generated using a normal distribution with mean equal to 1e21 and standard deviation equal to 1e15. using an object of type normal_distribution.
+(Information is available at https://en.cppreference.com/w/cpp/numeric/random/normal_distribution).

+Generation order of random values is important.
+Values will be generated object by object and following within an object the order <x,y,z,m>.

 ### Attraction forces computation
 __Gravitational force computation:__ Gravitational constant (_G_), object masses of both objects, _mi_ & _mj_, and position vectors, _pi_ & _pj_, will be used.<br/>